ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

 }
 ```

-See [Push Endpoint Reference](/reference/server-push) for complete details on implementing the push endpoint.

 :::info

 You may be wondering if it possible to share mutator code between the client and server.
 It is, but constrains how you can design your backend.
 See [Share Mutators](/howto/share-mutators) for more information.

 :::

 Restart the server, navigate to [http://localhost:3000/](http://localhost:3000/) and make some changes.
-You should now see changes getting saved in Supabase.
-Niiiice.
+You should now see changes getting saved in the server console output.

 <p class="text--center">
   <img src="/img/setup/remote-mutation.webp" width="650"/>
 </p>

-But we don't see the change propagating to other browsers yet.
+But if we refresh the browser, the change disappears.
+And we don't see the change propagating to other browsers yet.
 What gives?

 ## Next

-In the next section, we implement [Dynamic Pull](./dynamic-pull.md) to see the result of these mutations.
+In the next section, we implement [Dynamic Pull](./dynamic-pull.md) to propagate the result of these mutations to other Replicache clients.